odethier-ulb/mtSVG/README.md

 # mtSVG

-Convert a mtDNA GFF returned by MITOS2 or converted from GenBank to a simplified SVG representation
+Convert a mtDNA GFF returned by MITOS2 or converted from GenBank to a simplified SVG representation.

 ## Installation